 Disgruntled Haitian police attack army HQ

-Haitian police demanding better working conditions shot up the army headquarters Sunday, the head of the armed forces said.
-Media reports said six people were wounded in the attack in Port-au-Prince.
+Haitian police demanding better working conditions shot up the army headquarters on Sunday, killing a serviceman and wounding another, the Defense Ministry said.
+Media reports had said six people were wounded in the attack in Port-au-Prince by what the ministry said were gunmen wearing masks.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)